oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

       SELINUX=permissive

-*   oat package might not able to be pushed into fedora 18 since some dependencies can't be pushed in f18.
+*   oat package was not able to be pushed into fedora 18 since some dependencies can't be pushed in f18.

 #### Install basic packages (for all-in-one approach)